 - Applicants from non-English speaking countries must provide Test of English as a Foreign Language (TOEFL) scores

 - Three letters of recommendation

-Personal statement, including research interests and two or three potential Microbiology faculty thesis advisors.
+- Personal statement, including research interests and names of two or three potential Microbiology faculty thesis advisors.

 Ph.D.
 Degree Requirements

 Students with appropriate academic training at the baccalaureate or master's level may be considered for admission to the doctoral program.
 Students admitted to the Ph.D. program are required to conduct an independent research project in conjunction with a Microbiology graduate program faculty adviser.
 Specific coursework is determined in conjunction with the graduate committee.
 Advancement to candidacy requires the successful completion of the following:

 - All courses required by the graduate committee